thorsten/phpMyFAQ/README.md

 - **phpmyfaq**: mounts the `phpmyfaq` folder in place of `/var/www/html`.

-Then services will be available at following addresses:
+Then services will be available at the following addresses:

 - phpMyFAQ: (http://localhost:8080 or https://localhost:443)
 - phpMyAdmin: (http://localhost:8000)